-Gain the finance and management skills needed to advance your career in the health care industry.
+In four courses, earn the credentials to advance your career in health care finance.

+Designed for working professionals, this four-courses graduate-level credential will familiarize you with how the U.S. health care system is financed and the impact of efforts to reform.
+You will gain financial management skills that can be leveraged in both for-profit and not-for-profit health care organizations.
 The advanced certificate in health care finance is an ideal way for health care professionals to deepen their understanding of health care financial management.
-The four-course, 12 credit hour curriculum supports student understanding how the US health care system is financed, the impact of efforts to reform the system, as well as the development of financial management skills within for-profit and not-for-profit health care organizations.
-To meet the needs of working professionals, courses in this advanced certificate are available online.
+The four-course, 12 credit hour curriculum supports student's understanding of how the US health care system is financed, the impact of efforts to reform the system, as well as the development of financial management skills within for-profit and not-for-profit health care organizations.
+To meet the needs of working professionals, the certificate is offered exclusively online.

 Health Care Finance, advanced certificate, typical course sequence